HL7/US-Core/input/pagecontent/fhir-write.md

   - `recorded` set to date and time recorded
   - `agent.type = author` that has `agent.who` set to the organization/provider that authored the content, with at least the `who.display` element populated.
     - When available, a `who.identifier.value` should be set to the url where that data was retrieved and `who.identifier.system` should be set to `urn:ietf:rfc:3986`
 - Apps MAY include a Provenance resource with `agent.type = transmitter` with information on the entity that submitted the data.
-EHR systems MAY store and display this information and/or MAY populate this information based on the SMART context associated with the write.
+Systems MAY store and display this information and/or MAY populate this information based on the SMART context associated with the write.

 Example:
 ```js